nalyk/lapin-cms/README.md

 # Lapin CMS

-This is a CMS baset on Slim Framework (with MVC pattern), Deployd for the backend API and third-party libraries.
+This is a CMS based on Slim Framework (with MVC pattern), Deployd for the backend API and third-party libraries.

 **Documentation is still in progress.
 Hold on.**